itzfurizugg/my-dosmok/README.md

 # ⚠️ WARNING!

-this website containt 18+ sound effect for trolling, be care using this and for entertaiment purpose only!
+this website containt 18+ sound effect for trolling, be carefull using this and for entertaiment purpose only!

 # 📸 Screenshot